 where $t_1 \geq t_2$.
 Higher-moment functions for $t_1 \geq t_2 \geq \ldots \geq t_n$ obey a recursive relation, leading to the $k$-th order moment for zero-mean RTN as:

 for even $k$; while odd-order moments strictly vanish.

 The above modeling of the environment qubit produces a non-vanishing, non-Gaussian, non-classical noise.
-By letting the initial bath qubit state be $\rho_B(0)=(\sigma_0+\sigma_z)/2$, one obtains the classical and quantum noise correlator as:
+By letting the initial bath qubit state be $\rho_B(0)=(\sigma_0+\sigma_z)/2$, we obtain the classical and quantum noise correlators as

 On the non-Gaussian level, we can get, for example,